8 Things You Can’t Do When Wearing Contact Lenses

 4. Go swimming or near water

-When we say go swimming, we mean, of course, come into contact with any water, including rain, the shower, hot tubs, pools, and mist.
-Water is even more troublesome than our hands as it can contain bacteria and amoebae that wreak havoc on our eyes and vision.
-If you’ve ever heard of Acanthamoeba keratitis — it tends to show up a lot in hot tubs — you know what we’re talking about.
+While swimming is obviously not a good idea when wearing contact lenses, coming into contact with any water – including rain, shoers, hot tubs and mist, is actually also a danger.
+Even more troublesome than dirty hands, water can contain countless bacteria and amoebae that wreak havoc on our eyes and vision.
+If you’ve ever heard of Acanthamoeba keratitis — it tends to show up in hot tubs — you know what we’re talking about.